 The Consolidated Entity has certain obligations to perform minimum exploration work on mineral leases held.
 These obligations may vary over time, depending on the Consolidated Entity's exploration program and priorities.
 These obligations are also subject to variations by negotiation, joint venturing or relinquishing some of the relevant tenements.
-As at balance date, total exploration expenditure commitments of the Consolidated Entity which have not been provided for in the financial statements are outlined below.
-The Consolidated Entity's tenement commitment can be reduced by obtaining expenditure exemptions and/or relinquishment of tenements.
+As at balance date, total exploration expenditure commitments of the Consolidated Entity's tenement commitment can be reduced by obtaining expenditure exemptions and/or relinquishment of tenements.